 The church was built by the Bebek family, in the seat of their estate, in the first half of the 14th century, probably on the site of an older temple, which was built in the 13th century at the latest.
 To complete the construction work, Juraj Bebek demanded in 1349 from the Pope himself one-day indulgences for the faithful who would visit the church on two appointed holidays and support the construction.
 It probably brought the expected income, because in the mid-fourteenth century the interior of the temple was decorated with frescoes.
 Then, in the first quarter of the 15th century, a late Gothic chapel was added from the north.

 In 1558, the church and village were burnt by the Turks.
 In addition to the destroyed roof, the walls of the nave of the temple suffered greatly.
 In 1617, the destroyed building restored Calvinist’s.
-The nave of the church was shortened from the west, and the new flat ceiling replaced the destroyed gothic vaults.
+The nave of the church was shortened from the west, and the new flat ceiling replaced the destroyed Gothic vaults.
 Two new windows also appeared in the nave, and more on the wall of the chancel.
 Further repairs were made in the 18th century.
 In 1713, the church received a new roof, and in 1744, a wooden matroneum was restored in the chancel.
 In this century, the appearance of all windows was also unified, which led to the transformation of the oldest ones.

-In 1861, next to the interior repairs, the first study focused on the gothic frescoes of the church.
+In 1861, next to the interior repairs, the first study focused on the Gothic frescoes of the church.
 The first professional restaurant took place under the direction of Hungarian experts in 1939.
 Archaeological research was carried out and the floor in the chapel was reduced to the level of the original medieval pavement made of cubic bricks.
-Also, the entrance from the nave to the chapel was reopened by the gothic portal.
+Also, the entrance from the nave to the chapel was reopened by the Gothic portal.
 In 1977, new research took place, the effect of which is, inter alia, the discovery and restoration of two high-quality frescoes on the southern wall of the chancel.
 The probes also confirmed the fresco decoration throughout the presbytery and partly in the nave.
 In 2009, the church was completely renovated.

 The original church was probably planned as a two-aisle building with larger dimensions, with a polygonal chancel on the eastern side.
 The nave, originally up to about 30 meters long, was vaulted on the central pillars and probably had an entrance from the west.
 The chancel, about 12 meters long and slightly narrower than the nave, was reinforced from the outside with buttresses.

 In the first quarter of the 15th century, a side aisle (chapel) was added on the northern side of the nave.
 Its interior was vaulted and illuminated with large pointed windows filled with stone tracery.
-These tracery took the form of three clearances topped with trefoils over which there were two three-leaf rosettes.
+These tracery took the form of three clearances topped with trefoils over which there were two trefoil rosettes.
 Before 1558, arrowslits (later bricked up) were pierced in the walls of the chancel, so the church was also used for defensive purposes.